dotnet-script/dotnet-script/README.md

 The advantage of this approach is that we will execute the same command for installation across all platforms.

-> In order to se global tool we need at least [.Net Core SDK 2.1.300 preview1](https://www.microsoft.com/net/download/dotnet-core/sdk-2.1.300-preview1)
+> In order to use the global tool we need at least [.Net Core SDK 2.1.300 preview1](https://www.microsoft.com/net/download/dotnet-core/sdk-2.1.300-preview1)